dchristl/macless-haystack/README.md

 ## Introduction

 This project tries to unify several projects for simpler handling of custom BT-devices with Apple's FindMy network.
-The goal is to run a headless MacOS without the need to have a real Mac and have to install mail plugins or openhaystack itself.
+The goal is to run a without the need to own a real Mac or setup a virtual Mac.
+Also you don't have to install the mail plugin or openhaystack itself.

 ![Dashboard](screenshots/dashboard_mobile.png)
 ![Dashboard](screenshots/dashboard_web.png)